Travel Optimizer: Minimizing Machine Travel Time

 Machine software (LightBurn, Inkscape, xTool Creative Space) renders paths in document order — the order they appear in your SVG file.
 For a word like "Hello", the document order might be: H stroke 1, H stroke 2, e stroke 1, l stroke 1, l stroke 2, o stroke 1.
 Each stroke starts at a different position on the canvas.
 The machine completes one stroke, raises the pen/laser, travels to the start of the next stroke, and begins.
 If that next stroke start is on the other side of the canvas, you've wasted significant time.

-The nearest-neighbor algorithm
+The nearest-endpoint algorithm

 Typical time savings